 A child may be automatically British at birth.
-For example, a child born in the UK after 1 July 2006 is automatically British if one parent is British or 'settled' - in other words, the parent holds Permanent Residence or Indefinite Leave to Remain when the child is born.
+For example, a child born in the UK after 1 July 2006 is automatically British if one parent is British or 'settled' - in other words, the parent holds EU Settled Status or Indefinite Leave to Remain when the child is born.

 If a child is not automatically British, he/she can apply to register as a British Citizen.

 Children can apply for Registration as a British Citizen if they can prove they are entitled to British Citizenship - or they can ask the Home Office to grant Citizenship using its discretion.

 A child is entitled to British Citizenship if they were born in the UK and:

 A child can ask the Home Office to register her/him as a British Citizen at its discretion.
 This means that the Home Office must look at each individual case and take several factors into account when deciding whether to grant citizenship.
 The factors that will be considered are:

 We will assess whether your child is entitled to British Citizenship or whether the child can apply for Citizenship by asking the Home Office to consider the her/his particular circumstances.
 It will be very important in the case of discretion to argue strongly that the child should be granted Citizenship in the circumstances and support the arguments with strong evidence.

 All our applications are meticulously prepared and only submitted when we are satisfied they have a good chance of success.
 If we think there are weaknesses in your British Citizenship application for a child born in the UK, we will tell you.

 Come and see us to discuss your child's position.
 We offer an initial free 20 minute advice session.